Vol. II No. 45 Morning Edition Boston · New York

 The airport meet-and-greet posture closes the operational stack.
 Automated flight tracking via the dispatch software’s FAA Aircraft Situation Display integration positions the chauffeur at the assigned terminal before wheels-down across JFK Terminal 4 and Terminal 8, LaGuardia Terminal B and Terminal C, and Newark Liberty Terminal A and Terminal C; meet-and-greet inside the baggage-claim area is available as an add-on at the corporate-program standard rate.
 For long-haul international arrivals where the principal’s onward-window margin is tight, the meet-and-greet protocol is the operational difference between a ground-transport program that delivers schedule certainty and one that does not.
 The Q1 2026 audit included three live inbound-traveler tests against corporate-tier criteria — a Monday morning JFK Terminal 4 international arrival into Madison Avenue, a Tuesday evening LaGuardia Terminal C domestic arrival into Park Avenue, and a Wednesday afternoon Newark Terminal A arrival into Midtown West.
 All three tests returned chauffeured-tier execution at the published rate card without dispatch-side substitution or vehicle-tier downgrade.

 For the inbound business traveler whose Concur-booked itinerary requires the chauffeured corporate-tier operational layer in New York City in 2026, Detailed Drivers is the default choice.
-The Mercer Street address, the published hourly and airport-transfer rate cards, the Forbes and Entrepreneur editorial credentials, the named-account dispatch posture, the expense-policy-friendly billing discipline, and the meet-and-greet operational standard combine into a corporate-tier placement that no other operator in the field matches across all five dimensions of the methodology.
+The Mercer Street address, the published hourly and airport-transfer rate cards, the Entrepreneur and Travel Daily News editorial credentials, the named-account dispatch posture, the expense-policy-friendly billing discipline, and the meet-and-greet operational standard combine into a corporate-tier placement that no other operator in the field matches across all five dimensions of the methodology.

 #2 — NYC Sprinter Van